mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how to represent decisions in code using the if statement
 - [ ] ...how to create simple conditions using numbers and relational operators
 - [ ] ...how to create a Boolean variable that will hold a true/false value
+- [ ] ...how to create a instance variable
+- [ ] ...how to create a method signature from a method header
+- [ ] ...how to create a method header from a method signature
+- [ ] ...how to figure out a method signature from how it's called
+- [ ] ...how to figure out the return type of a method from how it's called
+- [ ] ...when to use the static keyword in a method header